-A Co-TDMA coordinated AP may return the remainder of the allocated time (if any) to the Co-TDMA sharing AP if the Co-TDMA sharing AP has indicated support for TXOP return by setting the Rx TXOP Return Support field to 1 in the MAPC element, otherwise the Co-TDMA coordinated AP shall not return the TXOP.
+A Co-TDMA coordinated AP may return the remainder of the allocated time (if any) to the Co-TDMA coordinating AP if the Co-TDMA coordinating AP has indicated support for TXOP return by setting the Rx TXOP Return Support field to 1 in the MAPC element, otherwise the Co-TDMA coordinated AP shall not return the TXOP.
 A NAV set by the Co-TDMA coordinated AP during the allocated time shall end before this AP returns the TXOP to the Co-TDMA-sharing AP.

+(#3749)NOTE—A Co-TDMA coordinated AP shalldoes not transmit a CF-End frame in the allocated time to truncate the TXOP if the AP is to return the TXOP.

-As part of Co-TDMA operation, when the Co-TDMA coordinated AP returns the TXOP to the Co-TDMA sharing AP, the TXOP return shall be indicated via a CAS Control field with the RDG/More PPDU field equal to 0.
+As part of Co-TDMA operation, when the Co-TDMA coordinated AP returns the TXOP to the Co-TDMA coordinating AP, the TXOP return shall be indicated via a CAS Control field with the RDG/More PPDU field equal to 0.
 This CAS Control field is carried in an HE variant HT Control field in the MAC header of a MAPC TXOP Return frame (see 9.6.7.68 (MAPC TXOP Return frame format(#3256))) that includes only the Action field in the frame body.

-The Co-TDMA sharing AP shall respond with an Ack frame when it receives the TXOP return indication from a Co-TDMA coordinated AP.
+The Co-TDMA coordinating AP shall respond with an Ack frame when it receives the TXOP return indication from a Co-TDMA coordinated AP.

 No other MAPC Public Action frame shall carry a CAS Control field in the HT Control field of the frame's MAC header.

-A Co-TDMA sharing AP that has indicated support for TXOP and that is soliciting a TXOP return from a Co-TDMA coordinated AP shall set the TXOP Return Solicited field of the Co-TDMA TB ICF or the Co-TDMA NTB ICF to 1; otherwise, the Co-TDMA sharing AP shall set the TXOP Return Solicited field to 0.
+A Co-TDMA coordinating AP that has indicated support for TXOP return(#694) and that is soliciting a TXOP return from a Co-TDMA coordinated AP shall set the TXOP Return Solicited field of the Co-TDMA TB ICF or the Co-TDMA NTB ICF to 1; otherwise, the Co-TDMA coordinating AP shall set the TXOP Return Solicited field to 0.

 The Co-TDMA coordinated AP shall return the TXOP after receiving a Co-TDMA TB ICF or a Co-TDMA NTB ICF that has set the TXOP Return Solicited field to 1.